Relaxed wedding day timeline

 TOP TIP: Have a pre-wedding shoot with me before the wedding day.
 It kills the nerves for this part of the day.

 TOP TIP: Keep the speeches short and sweet!
 No one likes a long speech and if you are doing it before food and the speeches overrun….well, you can imagine.
-Ask the speakers to plan for 5 minutes of speaking but in your wedding timeline allow for 15 minutes of speaking.
+Ask the speakers to plan for 5 minutes of speaking but in your wedding timeline allow for triple that per person.

 TOP TIP: Spend some time speaking to guests during coffee time.
 Make a beeline for those you haven't had a chance to say hello to yet.